Code-Institute-Submissions/milestone-project-114/README.md

 #### Wireframes

 The initial wireframing design was created using [Balsamiq](https://balsamiq.cloud/).
+The initial design process prioritised the look and feel of the lesson series, as well as the subscription payment flow.
+The finished design of the project has stayed consistent with the initial desigm, with the exception now that the lessons are presented to the user in accordion functionality.

 High-quality wireframes of the site can be found [here](static/deathfret-wireframe.pdf "Wireframes").